alekseykandratenko/safe_python/README.md

 # Why?
-This project was created to study how to ecrypt ML models and create python aplication so it could be safe for a company to send some kind of demos to clients to check the solution
+This project was created to study how to encrypt ML models and create python executable file, so it could be safe for a company to send some kind of demos to clients to check the solution.
+The secret key and encrypted model are added to this repo for educational purpose only
 # Use Python 3.12
 - pip install numpy scikit-learn joblib nuitka cryptography
 # Execution steps in cli